 Headings are there to tell search engines what your content is about in general, and then Meta Titles, Tags, and Descriptions give them more information.

-From a desigers eye we use headings to visually translate hiearchy and make things look nice, but using them and properly tagging them (H1, H2, H3) is critical for search engines to understand what the content is.
+From a designers eye we use headings to visually translate hierarchy and make things look nice, but using them and properly tagging them (H1, H2, H3) is critical for search engines to understand what the content is.